Entry deadline: 14th February 2022 – 5pm

 All you need to do now is click on the ENTRY FORM tab to register your intention to take part.

-- Team members may be drawn from multiple companies and as a guideline we recommend that a team contains no more than 6 main entrants.
+- Team members may be drawn from one company or from multiple companies and as a guideline we recommend that a team contains no more than 6 main entrants.
 If required, you will be able to list additional supporting team members to be credited in the ‘small print’.

 - At this stage you do not need to tell us the names of all the team members – just the companies involved.
 When you send us your submission, we'll ask you to confirm the names of all those who have worked on it.